shaneboulden/blog/data/blog/fapolicyd-integrity.md

 ## The file integrity dilemma

-Previously I looked at `fapolicyd` for application control on Red Hat Enterprise Linux, providing the ability to control which processes can execute on a system.
+Previously we looked at `fapolicyd` for application control on Red Hat Enterprise Linux, providing the ability to control which processes can execute on a system.
 By default `fapolicyd` doesn't enforce any integrity checking, which can introduce some interesting challenges for security and operations teams.

 Here's what I mean.